 CockroachDB 2.1 is 50x more scalable than Amazon Aurora at less than 2% of the price per tpmC.
 Read on to see performance benchmarks of CockroachDB 2.1, including the latest TPC-C results.

-Product Manager Lakshmi Kannan uses Free Fridays for professional development and learning the ins and outs of CockroachDB.
+Product Manager Lakshmi Kannan uses Flex Fridays for professional development and learning the ins and outs of CockroachDB.